 I realize sourcing some of the ingredients can be hard outside Scandinavia, but here are a few tips.

-The Danes use something called “knekket rug”, which are whole rye kernels.
-These are soaked overnight to soften.
+The Danes some times use something called “knekket rug”, which are whole rye kernels.
+These are soaked minimum overnight to soften.
 I can’t get them in Norway, so I use sunflower seeds instead.
 Unless we’re making the cake.
 Then I use no seeds at all.

-If you can’t find dark malt flour, use a porter or stout instead of water.
-Make sure is’s a very low IBU variety, not a US style «hop bomb», or it could make your bread bitter.
+If you can’t find non-diastatic dark malt flour, use a porter or stout instead of water.
+Make sure it’s a very low IBU variety, not a US style «hop bomb», or it could make your bread bitter.

 Alternatively, and honestly the best alternative, go to a home brew store, pick up some brown malt (500g goes a looong way) and ask them to mill it as fine as possible.
 (Or you could toss it in a powerful blender back home and blitz it to a fine powder)

 The high hydration in addition extremely low gluten and the beta-glucans in the rye means this is a very wet and sticky dough.